Sex and Relationship Education Policy

 Training and Resources

 Opportunities for all teachers for further training in the delivery of SRE will be sought and accepted wherever circumstances permit.
-The Jigsaw provides a range of well-chosen and imaginative resources to support the learning, such as case studies, scenarios, visual images and video clips.
+Kapow provides a range of well-chosen and imaginative resources to support the learning, such as case studies, scenarios, visual images and video clips.
 Parents/carers can view teaching resources on request.

 Dissemination